KabukiStarship/KabukiPressCookbook/04-chinese_room_abstract_stack_machine.md

 ### 2.2.a Contiguous Text

 Contiguous text is text in a buffer doesn't have any gaps in the memory.
 The Crabs text system is designed to work with plain-old-C strings on the stack, `std::string`, and to integrate into other applications and languages using C bindings.
 Text is written using the Printer class, and is scanned from the Scanner class.

-## 2.3 Slot

-In the Chinese Room thought experiment, you write a message on a piece of paper and pass it through the slot in the door.
-The person in the room then performs a manual computer with pen and paper and misc. office supplies and writes the computed result on a piece of paper and passes it back through the door.

 ## 2.4 Printer